amandeepmittal/amanhimself.dev/content/posts/environment-variables-in-expo-managed-workflow.md

 All the keys inside the extra object are readable app-wide using `expo-constants`.
 An environment variable is accessible through `Expo.Constants.manifest.apiKey`.

-In the case of TypeScript, use optional parameter syntax to avoid squiggly: "Object is possibly 'undefined' or 'null'".
+In the case of TypeScript, use optional parameter syntax to avoid squiggly: `"Object is possibly 'undefined' or 'null'"`.

 ```tsx
 const API_KEY = Constants?.manifest?.extra?.apiKey;
 ```

+## More

+To learn more about how to use Environment variables in an Expo project, refer to Expo's [official documentation](https://docs.expo.dev/guides/environment-variables/).